aws-samples/sagemaker-ssh-helper/README.md

 pkill sm-wait
 ```

-11. After you stop the waiting loop, your code will continue running and will connect to your PyCharm Debug Server.
+10. After you stop the waiting loop, your code will continue running and will connect to your PyCharm Debug Server.

 If everything is set up correctly, and you followed all the steps, PyCharm will stop at your breakpoint, highlight the line and wait for your input.
 Debug Server window will say “connected”.
 You can now press, for example, F8 to "Step Over" the code line or F7 to "Step Into" the code line.

 ## <a name="remote-interpreter"></a>Remote code execution with PyCharm / VSCode over SSH

-Follow the following steps from the section [Remote debugging with PyCharm Debug Server](#pycharm-debug-server):
+Follow the steps from the section [Remote debugging with PyCharm Debug Server](#pycharm-debug-server):
-1, 2 and 8, 9, 10.
+1, 7, 8, 9.

-Before terminating the waiting loop (step 10), make sure you configured and connected to SSH host and port
+Before terminating the waiting loop (step 9), make sure you configured and connected to SSH host and port
 `localhost:11022` from your IDE as the remote Python interpreter.
 Provide `~/.ssh/sagemaker-ssh-gw` as the private key.